A String of Beads, a Family Devotional

 Notice that Paul lists all nine qualities as one “fruit” because they are much like a cluster of grapes.
 As you abide in the vine, your cluster of fruit matures and becomes part of your personality.
 Bearing the fruit of the Spirit means that all nine “grapes” are in your cluster.
 You can’t be satisfied with just being full of love or blissfully peaceful or whichever one you like most.
 Bearing five, six, or even seven of the traits doesn’t cut it either.
 No, as followers of Christ we need to strive for all nine.
 The one “fruit” we are to produce includes every single one in the list.

-So submit to the Spirit and make sure that self-control is part of your style, your brand, your way of life.
+So submit to the Spirit and make sure that self-control is part of your style, your brand and your way of life.
 Don’t accidentally or intentionally leave this one off.
-If you do, you just might find the beads of faithfulness or kindness or gentleness falling off the string.
+If you do, you just might find the beads of faithfulness, or kindness or gentleness falling off the string.
 And you certainly don’t want love to spill onto the floor and cause your heart to harden or your family and friends to gasp in horror.

 Keep it all together and let self-control be the knot that keeps love, joy, peace, patience, kindness, goodness, faithfulness, and gentleness all together as one happy family of fruit on your cluster as you abide in the True Vine.